hollzzar/manuscript-template/README.md

 - Acknowledgements/funding

 References appear after the Acknowledgements/funding section.
-Each file includes placeholder text and instructions on how to take advantage of particular features, like cross-referencing in `bookdown`.
+Each file includes placeholder text and instructions for particular features, like cross-referencing in `bookdown`.

 Within the *sections* folder is the *code* folder, which contains the *scripts* folder.
 The R Markdown documents in the *code* folder draw on the R script in the *scripts* folder for data analysis and formatting.
 I encourage you to open all of these documents to understand where the code references in the sections are coming from.